nathanielburman/horror-demons-at-the-dinner-table/README.md

 She was standing alone, all alone.
 She knew no one but her kitchen tools.
 She knows her kitchen tools really well.

 She silently sets up her table for two.

+She sets out her biggest knife at the other placement on the table.